 We had no agenda: just poke about, soak up sunshine, inhale the sea, and stroll streets packed with attractive shops, restaurants, and historic homes.
 At times I didn’t know if we were following the clouds drifting across the blue sky, or if the clouds were following us.

-The décor features Dentyne colored walls, adorned with a kitschy collection of 2oth century memorabilia, or what would result if a restaurant mated with a flea market.
+The décor features neon walls, adorned with a kitschy collection of 2oth century memorabilia, or what would result if a restaurant mated with a flea market.
 Our waiter, Tony, like nearly all the wait staff, was efficient, friendly, wool capped, and adorned with tattoos.
 It’s all part of the experience, and why people say there’s no place like it.

 For dessert we had the beguiling city beneath our feet.
 I know of few places where moving about is more rewarding.
 We were carried along by a steady stream of walkers and window shoppers, (and one fine horse and buggy) as we ambled up and down the myriad of side streets that were too inviting not to explore.
 It is as though the city has passed an ordinance that no street, no house could be boring or undistinguished.

 For a few minutes we stroked our inner child at G.Willikers! right off Market Square.
 Just as all bookstores sell books, but only special ones stir the desire to plunk right down with a book, so too GWillikers! makes you want to be seven again.
 And if so, if the urge rises to play, you can.
 They want to see kids (and parents) play.
-I spoke briefly with Bob Breneman, whose parents started the store some 34 years ago, when he was only 14.
-Bob was at the counter and he called over his daughter, Emily, 19 years-old, and the third generation to surround itself with toys and all things kids.

-Then we headed to Strawbery Banke and the waterfront.
+Then we headed to Strawbery Banke Museum and the waterfront.
 Seagulls circled over the stillness of the famously restored historical site.

 This, of course, was off-season, so nothing was open, except our imaginations, as we walked past buildings and gardens filled with the echoes of centuries past.
 And to think that only 50 years ago, the impulse to raze so much of historic New England, to make way for “urban development”, shopping centers, apartment buildings and the like, nearly claimed the structures that today are the heart of Portsmouth’s seafaring legacy.